iPlumb3r/SEAMLESS/ReadMe.md

 How To Navigate
 -
-About using the "Entangled Bootstrap" Repository for a navigation through topics evokated in GitHub repositories See <a href="https://github.com/iPlumb3r/BigPicture/blob/master/HowTo/Navigate_EN.md">here</a>
+About using the "Entangled Bootstrap" Repository for a navigation through topics evokated in GitHub repositories.
+See <a href="https://github.com/iPlumb3r/BigPicture/blob/master/HowTo/Navigate_EN.md">here</a>

 How To Contribute